hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 {::options toc_levels="1..4"/}

-### Approach of this Implementation Guide
+### Implementation Guide Approach

 AU Base is designed to serve as a [base layer](relationship.html) within the broader context of FHIR implementations in the Australian healthcare environment.
 AU Base is definitional in nature and not intended for standalone implementation or to provide direction on what to do in a particular use case.
 For a directly implementable usage of AU Base it is recommended that [AU Core](https://build.fhir.org/ig/hl7au/au-fhir-core/) is adopted.

-AU Base extends the core FHIR Standard to define a nationally agreed localised set of FHIR structures for use in Australia including new extensions (and associated new search parameters), terminology, and profiles.
+AU Base extends the core FHIR Standard to define nationally agreed localised FHIR structures for use in Australia.
 AU Base is the source of truth for the nationally agreed FHIR representation of Australian concepts such as [Australian Medicare card number](StructureDefinition-au-medicarecardnumber.html) or [Australian Indigenous Status](StructureDefinition-indigenous-status.html).

-This definitional approach allows for individual concepts, agnostic to a specific domain or use case, to be defined and shared at a national-level without the need for a separate project or to specify conformance requirements for a particular use case.
+This definitional approach allows for individual concepts, agnostic to a specific domain or use case, to be defined and shared at a national level without the need for a separate project or to specify conformance requirements for a particular use case.

 Implementers working with a common concept, that has national usage, are encouraged to submit for adoption into AU Base.

-Australian realm IGs and implementers are expected to comply with AU Base and AU Core and to define extensions, search parameters or operations (in order of precedence):
+Australian realm IGs and implementers are expected to comply with AU Base and AU Core and to use extensions, search parameters or operations (in order of precedence):
-* FHIR standard i.e. FHIR Extensions Pack
+* from the FHIR standard i.e. FHIR Extensions Pack
-* AU Base
+* from AU Base
-* Domain specific IG (e.g. AU eRequesting or AU Patient Summary).
+* from a downstream domain specific IG (e.g. AU eRequesting or AU Patient Summary).
-* Define locally only if necessary, and make available.
+* by defining locally only if necessary, and then making available in a local IG.

 #### Scope of AU Base FHIR Artefacts

 AU Base, as the Australian extension of the core FHIR standard (including extension pack and THO), defines:
 * Extensions for local use concepts e.g. Australian Indigenous Status, Subsidised Concurrent Supply
-* Search parameters to support searching local use concepts
+* Search parameters for searching local use concepts
 * Terminology localised for use in an Australian context
   * concepts unique to Australia e.g communication languages unique to Australia, Australian Medicines Terminology (AMT), discharge disposition codes
   * usage localised to Australia e.g. nationally endorsed clinical reference sets represented as value sets
-* Profiles for use in an Australian context:
+* Profiles describing the use of FHIR structure for use in an Australian context:
   * Definitional data type profiles e.g. Australian address, Australian time zone, Identifiers such as national patient and provider identifiers
   * Base resource profiles (e.g. AU Base Patient, AU Base MedicationStatement)
   * Generic use case profiles (e.g. AU Medicines List, AU Base Diagnostic Imaging Result), where there is no existing project to undertake the work